santiagopemo/monty/README.md

 #### Usage
 The usage for all the opcodes is only by typing its in the script name is:
 * Uasage: `<opcode_name>`.

-The only opcode that allows arguments is `push`
+Only the `push` opcode allows arguments
 * Uasage: `push <int>`.
   * where `<int>` is an integer.

 **Example:**
 ```
 julien@ubuntu:~/monty$ cat -e bytecodes/00.m